Get Started Free

 Stop Kafka and Schema Registry:

-docker compose -f ./docker/docker-compose-ksqldb-kraft-cluster.yml down
+docker compose -f ./docker/docker-compose-ksqldb.yml down

 Run in Confluent Cloud